yeoman/yeoman.io/app/_includes/yeoman.wiki/Team-Meeting-Notes.md

 ## Wednesday, 15th Jan

 * Simon started work on bringing [queues](https://github.com/yeoman/generator/pull/468) to the generator system.
 Next up is priority queues.
 Feedback would be appreciated on the [composability](https://github.com/yeoman/generator/issues/433) discussion thread.
+* Official [generator](https://github.com/yeoman/yeoman/issues/1263) cleanup - can we add references to .yo-rc examples and start to break up tasks?
-* Addy is working on defining the [roadmap](https://github.com/yeoman/yeoman/issues/1264) for this quarter.
-PR for bringing back RequireJS and defining the roadmap for this quarter, how we might help [existing](https://github.com/yeoman/yeoman/issues/1265) projects.
+* Addy is working on defining the [roadmap](https://github.com/yeoman/yeoman/issues/1264) for this quarter, how we might help [existing](https://github.com/yeoman/yeoman/issues/1265) projects.
 How important do we feel the [installers](https://github.com/yeoman/yeoman/issues/1262) are for our beginners?
-* Official [generator](https://github.com/yeoman/yeoman/issues/1263) cleanup - can we add references to .yo-rc examples and start to break up tasks?
+Also need to wrap up RequireJS PR.
 * `grunt serve` is the new hotness.
 Thanks to Eddie for his PRs, Sindre for merging.
 Tag/release new versions this week.
 * Dynamically selecting the new available port for connection [PR](https://github.com/eddiemonge/grunt-contrib-connect/commit/7bd5022e4b5f53919f0fc94e0501548dd3ef666b) - changes of this landing upstream?
 * Is any more feedback required on the [Gruntfile API](https://github.com/yeoman/generator/issues/432) thread?
 If not, where does this fit in terms of the queues system?
 Does it need an implementation soon?